Entropy dimension of measure preserving systems: The existence of u.d. MDS's

-The first author would like to thank BK21 Program of Department of Mathematics, Ajou University for the pleasant support while we had started this work and he was partially supported by NNSF of China(Grant No. 10901080, 11271191).
-The second author is supported by NNSF of China(Grant No. 11225105).
+{\bf Acknowledgements} The authors would like to express their gratitude to the referees for their valuable suggestions and comments.
+The first author is supported by NNSF of China (Grant No. 10901080, 11271191, 11790274) and he also would like to thank BK21 Program of Department of Mathematics, Ajou University for the pleasant support while we had started this work.
+The second author is supported by NNSF of China (Grant No. 11225105 and 11431012).
 The third author is supported in part by NRF 2010-0020946.